swiftlang/swift-evolution/proposals/0228-fix-expressiblebystringinterpolation.md

 | libswiftSwiftReflectionTest.dylib    | 0.92x            |

 We believe the current results already look pretty good, and further performance tuning is possible in the future.
 Other types can likely improve interpolation performance using `TextOutputStreamable`.
 Overall, this design has nowhere to go but up.

+The default `init(stringLiteral:)` (which is only used for types implementing fully custom string interpolation) is currently about 0.5x the speed of a manually-implemented `init(stringLiteral:)`, but prototyping indicates that inlining certain fast paths from `String.reserveCapacity(_:)` and `String.append(_:)` can reduce that penalty to 0.93x, and we may be able to squeeze out gains beyond that.
+Even if we cannot close this gap completely, performance-sensitive types can always implement `init(stringLiteral:)` manually.

 </details>